MAGNETISM FOR KIDS

-Michael Faraday was a clever scientist who discovered many important things about magnets and magnetism.
+Michael Faraday was a clever scientist who discovered many important things about magnets and magnetism (see Figure 41).
 It was Faraday who first discovered that magnetism could be used to make electricity.

 You can try a simple experiment yourself to show what Faraday discovered.

 Wind 50 turns of insulated copper wire around a matchbox.
 Take the coil of wire off the matchbox.
-Put sellotape around as you see in the picture.
+Put sellotape around as you see in Figure 42.
 Make two of these.

 Join the two coils together with long lengths of wire.
 Fix a small compass inside one coil with the coil facing north and south.

-Hold a bar magnet in one hand and quickly push it in and out of the other coil.
+Hold a bar magnet in one hand and quickly push it in and out of the other coil (see Figure 43).
 Experiment with both ends of the magnet.
 See what happens to the compass needle.